Dynamedia/docker-nginx/README.md

 # Nginx with extra modules

-This repository contains the build instructions for nginx with the following modules:
+This repository contains the build instructions for nginx with the following dynamic modules:

-ModSecurity (includes the latest OWASP core ruleset)
+ModSecurity (includes the latest OWASP core ruleset) - Default disabled

-Geoip2 (includes the maxmind geolite2 city database)
+Headers More - Default enabled

-PageSpeed
+Geoip2 (Module support but database cannot be distributed - register, download and mount database to use) - Default disabled

-Brotli
+Google PageSpeed - Default disabled

-These extra modules are disabled by default but can be enabled and configured using environment variables.
+Google Brotli - Default enabled

-Please review .env-example and entrypoint.sh to see available options and their defaults.
+Dynamic modules can be enabled or disabled by required

-This image will, by default, serve files from /var/www/app on port 80 only.
+This image will serve files from /var/www/app on port 80.
+It is suitable for use as or behind a reverse proxy.

-The initial site configuration is at /etc/nginx/sites-available/default.conf.
-This can be deleted on startup via environment variables but take care when using mounts.
-It's configured this way because the default configuration will cause problems if using the image in conjunction with third party configuration managers such as docker-gen and the letsencrypt companion (for reverse proxying).
+To use alternative configurations simply create your own (eg. nginx.conf, default.conf etc.) and mount them in the correct location.

 The pre-built image can be found at https://hub.docker.com/r/dynamedia/nginx/